Asymptotic Capacity Bounds for Wireless Networks with Non-Uniform Traffic: Introduction

 \section{Introduction}

 We study the setting in which nodes equipped with wireless transceivers communicate over a shared wireless channel to create a multihop network.
 In this context, we develop bounds on the capacity of the network, which is defined as the theoretical limit on the total traffic that the network can support, assuming optimal coordination among the nodes.
-The bounds are determined assuming a number of different non-uniform traffic models under which some nodes are required to either create or receive much more traffic than other nodes.
+The bounds are determined assuming a number of different non-uniform traffic pattern models under which some nodes are required to either create or receive much more traffic than other nodes.
 Following the approach introduced in~\cite{gupta1}, our results are asymptotic, i.e., they hold with probability going to unity as the number of nodes goes to infinity.

 In~\cite{gupta1}, the authors consider a set of $n$ nodes randomly placed on the surface of a sphere.
 Each of the nodes chooses another node as the destination for its traffic, randomly, uniformly and independently, and all $n$ traffic streams are assumed to have a common rate requirement.
 The authors aim to find the maximum possible rate per stream $\lambda(n)$ that the network can achieve.
 Note that, because the placement of the nodes and the choice of destinations are random, $\lambda(n)$ is a random variable.
-The authors show that \textbf{with high probability (w.h.p.)}, i.e. with probability going to $1$ as the number of nodes $n$ goes to infinity, $ \frac{K_1}{\sqrt{n \log n}} < \lambda(n) < \frac{K_2}{\sqrt{n \log n}}$, for some $K_2>K_1>0$.
-Therefore, the maximum possible aggregate throughput $n \lambda(n)$ is \textbf{on the order of}, i.e., ignoring poly-logarithmic factors of the form $k_1 (\log n)^{k_2}$, the square root of the nodes $\sqrt{n}$.
+The authors show that \textbf{with high probability (w. h. p.)}, i.e., with probability going to $1$ as the number of nodes $n$ goes to infinity, $ \frac{K_1}{\sqrt{n \log n}} < \lambda(n) < \frac{K_2}{\sqrt{n \log n}}$, for some $K_2>K_1>0$.
+Therefore, w. h. p., the maximum possible aggregate throughput $n \lambda(n)$ is \textbf{on the order of} the square root of the nodes $\sqrt{n}$, i.e., ignoring poly-logarithmic factors of the form $k_1 (\log n)^{k_2}$, the aggregate throughput increases with $n$ as $\sqrt{n}$.
+As a by-product of our contributions, we offer in the appendix a simple proof for the lower bound, in a setting similar to that of~\cite{gupta1}.
 Many researchers have followed the same tangent, and a significant number of results of the same flavor have accumulated~\cite{negi1, peraki1, kozat1, towsley1, li1, perevalov3, perevalov6, jacquet2, neely2, sharma1, toumpis9}.